-In this article, we are going to discuss the field interview requests that commonly come from long-term disability insurance companies.
+In this article, we are going to discuss the field interview requests that commonly come from long term disability insurance companies.
 The field interview request is when the insurance company says, “We want to send someone to your home to meet with you to discuss your claim.”
-In this article, we want to address some of the issues with field interview requests.

 Does A Claimant Have to Permit the Field Interview?

 First of all, does an individual have to do the field interview?
 You are probably here because you are wondering, “Hey, the company just called me.
 Do I even have to meet with them to engage in this field interview?”

 As you will see said time and time again on this website, your obligation to participate in the field interview comes down to (i) the policy and (ii) the obligations and requirements that you have under the terms of that policy.
 Most policies do not require that you must participate in the field interview process under their proof of loss requirements.
 However, some policies do.
 Therefore it is really important to review your policy’s proof of loss requirements carefully to determine if you first have to participate in that field interview with an insurance company representative.

 Should A Claimant Voluntarily Participate in the Field Interview?

 Assuming you are not required by the long term disability insurance policy to participate in a field interview, then you should still weigh the pros and cons of meeting with the representative versus not meeting with them.
 You do not need to worry just because the insurance company called for one.
 For some insurance companies, field interviews are simply routine.
 They may have a protocol where they just say, “Every two years, we’re going to send someone out to meet with you.”
 And that is just the way that particular company handles their claims.